jchiarulli/jchiarulli/README.md

 ### Hey Everyone! 👋

-- 🔭 I’m currently working on videos, tutorials, blog posts, etc. for <a href="https://github.com/codemonkeysio">Code Monkeys</a>
+- 🔭 I’m currently working on videos, tutorials, blog posts, etc. for <a href="https://github.com/codemonkeysio">Code Monkeys</a> and for <a href="https://github.com/nodetec">NODE-TEC</a>

-- 🌱 I’m currently learning <a href="https://vuepress.vuejs.org/">VuePress</a>
+- 🌱 I’m currently learning <a href="https://wails.io/">Wails</a>

 - 📫 How to reach me: